kieranknowles1/nixcfg/readme.md

 - [flake.nix](flake.nix) is the entry point for the repository.
 - [rebuild.sh](rebuild.sh) script to update from the repository and commit changes.

+## Todo List

+Tasks I want to complete in the future.
+I'm tracking these here rather than in issues so I can do all my work in one place.

+- [ ] Automate updates of packages.
+- [ ] Build an ISO with the configuration. [https://www.youtube.com/watch?v=-G8mN6HJSZE](https://www.youtube.com/watch?v=-G8mN6HJSZE)
+- [ ] Preview changes before applying them. [https://www.youtube.com/watch?v=DnA4xNTrrqY](https://www.youtube.com/watch?v=DnA4xNTrrqY)

 ## Lessons Learned

 Here are some mistakes I made and lessons learned while setting up this repository.